nickdowse/RailsMagicRenamer/README.md

 # RAILS REFACTOR

+This repository is currently a work in progress, until the time that it's ready check out [https://github.com/jcrisp/rails_refactor](https://github.com/jcrisp/rails_refactor) for the original work.

 Basic renames and refactorings for rails projects.
 Although these are not perfect, they'll do a lot of the work for you and save you time.